DanielPalaio/ROS_Pycharm_Setup/README.md

-# ROS and Pycharm - Step by step tutorial to install ROS and Pycharm, and linkage of both
+# ROS and Pycharm - Step by step tutorial to link ROS and Pycharm

 ## Ubuntu